malike/malike.github.io/_posts/2019-02-01-CI-CD-AWS-Infrastructure-For-Kubernetes-Cluster-Using-CloudFormation.md

 Putting the infrastructure together with the pipeline we can set up a `staging` environment and a `production` environment.
 But due to cost (:money_with_wings:) I'm only going to set up and staging environment.

-### Summary  : Continuos Integration/ Continuos Deployment
+### Summary  : Continuous Integration/ Continuous Deployment

 To summarize what we've done so far :